ARM-software/SCP-firmware/unit_test/user_guide.md

 - One test scenario for each test case.
 For example, if testing one case for a function, have a test function for that case only.
 - Name the test functions according to the test being performed.
-- When an addition or change is made to a module that did not have unit testing before, it is recommended that the enclosing functions affected by the change should then be added for unit testing.

 ### Executing Tests on target hardware or FVP models